Identifying Black Holes Through Space Telescopes and Deep Learning: DISCUSSIONS AND CONCLUSIONS

 To sum up, this work presents an ensemble NN model with YOLO and EfficientNet as the backend.
 The model can detect and recognize black holes in both the simulated images and the real-world task, which has demonstrated that it can accurately work in real-world situations for detecting black holes and estimating parameters for potential candidates.

 First, we have constructed a data pipeline consisting of accretion disk ray-tracing and telescope simulation.
 Realistically shaped black holes are obtained through reverse ray tracing.
-Telescopic simulations were then conducted, revealing that black holes are indistinguishable when their angular size is smaller than FWHM.
+Telescopic simulations were then conducted, revealing that black holes are indistinguishable when their angular sizes of ISCO are smaller than the imaging FWHM.
 These simulated observations were ultimately used to train the ensemble NN model.

-Using the dataset above, the model structure and loss function are altered, followed by training until convergence.
-For black hole detection, the model has a high detection accuracy, which achieves mAP$_{[0.5]}$ values of 0.9176 even when $\theta_\text{AD}$ reaching the imaging FWHM ($\theta_c$), and doesn't lose its detection ability until $0.54 \theta_c$, indicating that our model can go somewhat beyond the limits of the traditional Rayleigh diffraction limit.
+Using the dataset above, the model structure and loss function are altered based on the YOLO and EfficientNet as the backend, followed by training until convergence.
+For black hole detection, the model has a high detection performance, which achieves mAP$_{[0.5]}$ values of 0.9176 even when $\theta_\text{AD}$ reaching the imaging FWHM ($\theta_c$), and doesn't lose its detection ability until $0.54 \theta_c$, indicating that our detection model can go somewhat beyond the limits of the traditional Rayleigh diffraction limit.
+This is also the case for the estimation of $T$ and $\phi$, with the requirement of $\theta_\text{AD} \gtrsim 0.7\theta_c$.
 In other words, super-resolution recognition beyond the traditional optical diffraction criterion is realized.
-On the other hand, recognition for $i, \phi$ and $M$ requires a significantly higher resolution than detector, with a minimum resolution of $\theta_\text{AD} \gtrsim 1.5\theta_c$ for $i,\phi$ and $\theta_\text{AD} \gtrsim 2.5\theta_c$ for $M$, which is natural, since estimating the parameters of black holes is more sophisticated than simply detection them and thus requires a higher resolution.
+On the other hand, recognition for $i$ and $M$ requires a significantly higher resolution than detection, with a minimum requirement of $\theta_\text{AD} \gtrsim 1.5\theta_c$, which is natural, since estimating the parameters of black holes is more sophisticated than simply detection them and thus requires a higher resolution.

-Additionally, the image of M87 *, taken by EHT, is input into the model.
-The model successfully distinguishes it and other celestial bodies and accurately locates their positions.
-The confidence level of the black hole is 0.639 and for all the stellar above 0.8.
-The model can still produce a satisfactory result even when the image is captured in the radio band rather than the UV band, further supporting the model's validity and applicability.

-We have demonstrated the ability to detect black holes in the UV band using space telescopes.
-The parameter estimate component of the model is challenging to utilize in real-world simulations because it requires high-resolution images.